People are anxious and worried about a variety of issues, activities, and situations, not just one type.

 The disorder is often managed with a combination of some form of psychotherapy and drug therapy.
 Psychotherapy can address the causes of anxiety and provide ways to cope.

 Some antidepressants Drug therapy for depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
 It may follow a recent... read more , particularly selective serotonin reuptake inhibitors (such as escitalopram) and serotonin-norepinephrine reuptake inhibitors (such as venlafaxine), are effective for generalized anxiety disorder.
 These antidepressants usually take a few weeks to relieve anxiety, so some people are first given a benzodiazepine along with the antidepressant.
 Benzodiazepines are antianxiety drugs that relieve anxiety quickly, typically almost immediately.
 However, because long-term use of benzodiazepines can lead to a drug use disorder ( see Antianxiety and Sedative Drugs Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
 Using prescription... read more ), these drugs are usually given for only a relatively short time.
 Once the antidepressant and psychotherapy becomes effective, the dose of the benzodiazepine may be decreased slowly, then stopped.
 Benzodiazepines should not be stopped abruptly.

 Buspirone, another antianxiety drug, is effective for some people with generalized anxiety disorder.
 Its use does not lead to a drug use disorder.
 However, buspirone may take 2 weeks or longer to start working.

 Herbal products such as kava Kava Kava comes from the root of a shrub that grows in the South Pacific.
 It is ingested as a tea or in capsule form.
 The active ingredients are thought to be kavalactones.
 (See also Overview of... read more and valerian Valerian Valerian is a perennial plant that grows wild in grasslands throughout North America, Asia, and Europe.
 The plant’s dried root contains valepotriates, which may have calming effects.
-(See also Overview of Dietary Supplements.)
-People take valerian mostly as a sedative and sleep aid, especially... read more may have antianxiety effects, although their effectiveness and safety for treating anxiety disorders such as generalized anxiety disorder require further study.
+Powdered... read more may have antianxiety effects, although their effectiveness and safety for treating anxiety disorders such as generalized anxiety disorder require further study.